About the Program

 Reservations

-Registrations for each opera will open no less than two months in advance.
+Reservations for each opera will open no less than two months in advance.
+You must request a reservation for each opera separately.

-Registration for Don Pasquale Open Now
+Registration for The Rake's Progress Open Now

 Frequently Asked Questions